-This Harvest Bowl with ground bison is the perfect fall meal to enjoy the labors of an American harvest.
+This Harvest Bowl with ground bison is the perfect fall meal to enjoy the labors of harvest.
 It features ingredients that are indigenous to America.
-This hearty yet flavorful bowl is filled with wild grains, roasted vegetables, and ground bison and topped with a berry sauce known on “wojapi”.
+This hearty yet flavorful bowl is filled with wild grains, roasted vegetables, ground bison and topped with a berry sauce known on “wojapi”.
 Inspired by Princess Pochahontas, this meal was created as part of the “Eat Like A Princess” Dinner Series.

-I designed this series as a fun way to teach my daughters about new cultures through the classic Princesses in hopes that they will become more open to trying new foods, to understand other cultures better, and to enjoy exploring the world around them.
+I designed this series as a fun way to teach my daughters about new cultures through the Disney Princesses in hopes that they will become more open to trying new foods, to understand other cultures better, and to enjoy exploring the world around them.
 And still staying within the 30 minute weeknight dinner theme.

 About Native American Cuisine

 When you think about cultural food, its easy to think of ingredients and recipes that are representative of Chinese, Mexican or Indian cultures – but when you think of what Native Americans ate, I bet you can’t name much beyond bison and corn.
 In actuality, their diets were varied and flavorful.

 Native Americans had a rich knowledge of the plants and animals of the land.
 They knew how to care for the resources they had, were good stewards of the land and didn’t waste what they took.

 They did “sustainable local diets” before it was cool.
 The cuisine was driven by what the people of the time could find, hunt or grow themselves.
 Wild game such as venison, bison, fish, rabbit and fowl were hunted.
 Berries, nuts, mushrooms, herbs, and wild greens were foraged, as well as honey and maple syrup.
 Crops such as corn, pumpkins, beans, wild rice, potatoes and tomatoes were cultivated.

 Wojapi is a traditional Native American sauce made by simmering berries together until thick.